ccao-data/people/.github/ISSUE_TEMPLATE/onboarding-returning.md

+---
+name: Onboarding Returning
+about: For onboarding returning employees and interns
+title: "Onboarding "
+assignees: dfsnow
+---

 Welcome back!
 This issue ticket serves as a checklist for your return to the CCAO.
 If at any point you need help, please reach out to Billy @sweatyhandshake, Dan @dfsnow, or Nicole @ccaojardine.

 - [ ] Verify that you have access to your existing CCAO email.